-Warmworks was founded in 2015 as a joint venture partnership between the Energy Saving Trust, Changeworks and Everwarm, with the purpose of acting as the Managing Agent for the Scottish Government's national fuel poverty scheme.
-Under that scheme, Warmworks has now supported more than 27,000 households in Scotland to manage their energy usage and live in greater comfort.
+Warmworks was founded in 2015, as a joint venture partnership between the Energy Saving Trust, Changeworks and Everwarm, with the purpose of acting as the Managing Agent for the Scottish Government's national fuel poverty scheme.

-In the spring of 2023, Warmworks was appointed by the Scottish Government to manage the successor to the Warmer Homes Scotland scheme, which will tackle fuel poverty and improve the nation's carbon footprint across Scotland to at least 2028.
+In the spring of 2023, Warmworks was appointed by the Scottish Government to manage the successor to the Warmer Homes Scotland scheme, which will tackle fuel poverty and decarbonise the way homes are heated.

-Warmworks is an accredited Living Wage employer and has grown to the point where it now employs over 180 staff, based in offices in Edinburgh, London, Newcastle and Kirkwall.
+Warmworks is an accredited Living Wage employer, and has grown to the point where it now employs over 180 staff, based in offices in Edinburgh, London, Newcastle, Kirkwall and Stornoway.
 The organisation has been appointed as Managing Agent to other schemes across the UK.